sbookert/bondedge_exercises/exercise_A/README.md

 - See the Primary Key defined, which are by default unique, here: [Unique](https://github.com/sbookert/bondedge_exercises/blob/91400691e490a7a31e1c85e1ca2a5ba566c14e66/exercise_A/BondedgeDDL.sql#L70)

 ### "ignore votes cast before 6am on Election Day, and after 8pm of the same day when the polls close."
 Votes that reach the database before 6am and after 8pm are prevented from being inserted in the Vote table using a check condition.
+We are assuming that voters in different time zones may submit their votes using their local times.
 - Triggers can be seen here: [TRIGGERS](https://github.com/sbookert/bondedge_exercises/blob/91400691e490a7a31e1c85e1ca2a5ba566c14e66/exercise_A/BondedgeDDL.sql#L77)
 - Stored procedure is here: [PROCEDURE](https://github.com/sbookert/bondedge_exercises/blob/91400691e490a7a31e1c85e1ca2a5ba566c14e66/exercise_A/BondedgeDDL.sql#L108)